LiaoAnn/edgecalidraw/README.md

 Originally, this tool was developed using [Excalidraw](https://excalidraw.com/).
 However, the synchronization experience was not as smooth as expected.
 After discovering [tldraw](https://tldraw.dev/) and its official [Durable Object example](https://github.com/tldraw/tldraw-sync-cloudflare), I decided to switch to tldraw for a better collaborative experience.

+> [!NOTE]
+> This project uses **tldraw v3** instead of the latest v4.
+While v4 is the newest release, it requires a license for production use.
+We've chosen v3 to keep this project open and freely deployable.

 ## Features

 ### Room Management